 Regularly audit your digital footprint

-Conduct a Google search of yourself – you might be surprised by what you find.
+- Do a quick Google search of yourself – you might be surprised by what you find.

-Set up Google Alerts to keep tabs on any mentions of your name or personal information online.
+- Set up Google Alerts to keep tabs on any mentions of your name or personal information.

-Once you’ve spotted publicly available information about yourself, jot down any pieces that require immediate attention and record the information and its source.
-Be sure to remove or hide any personal information that potential doxxers could use.
+Once you’ve spotted publicly available details about yourself, jot down any pieces that require immediate attention and record the information and its source.
+Be sure to remove or hide any personal stuff that potential doxxers could use.

 Limit information shared on public networks

-When you're using public networks, such as Wi-Fi networks that are open to everyone, you're exposing yourself to potential risks.
+When you're using public networks, such as Wi-Fi networks open to everyone, you're exposing yourself to potential risks.

 These networks are often not secured, which makes them susceptible to data interception.
-To minimize the risk of doxxing, it's important to limit the amount of personal information you share on these networks.
-Be especially cautious with the network sharing functionality that might reveal your full name, address, phone number, or other sensitive information.
+To minimize the risk of doxxing, it's important to limit the amount of sensitive information you share on these networks.
+Be especially cautious with the network sharing functionality, as that might reveal your full name, address, phone number, or other particulars.

 How to deal with data brokers and unwanted exposure